jlevy/lft/README.md

 ### What is Software Engineering?

-Another surprising thing today is how many programmers and tech leaders make quite confused statements about programming and engineering.
+People (even programmers and tech leaders) make confused statements about programming and engineering surprisingly often.

-Many seem to confuse software engineering with coding.
+The thinking seems to be: Programmers write code.
+But now AI writes code.
+In fact, it writes code better than most programmers.
+Therefore programmers are no longer needed.

+In my view, this reasoning reflects a deep misunderstanding of what engineering is.
-This is a bit like confusing writing with typing.
+It is a bit like confusing writing with typing.
-One currently involves the other, but it's a woeful misunderstanding to think the value of a writer is their typing ability.
+Writing certainly involves typing (at least, it does today), but it's a woeful misunderstanding to think the value of a writer is their typing ability.[^combinedskills]

-At the most essential level, software engineering is not writing code.
+Software engineering is not writing code.

-It is critical to realize, programming is not just implementing a specification—or commanding an AI tool to build a solution.
+It is not simply implementing a specification—or even commanding an AI tool to build a solution.

-It is an exploration of solutions.
-Because not all human desires are logically or practically feasible.
+Not all human desires are logically or practically feasible.
+Sometimes problems are ill-defined.
+And even when the problem is clear, it will not be apparent what kind of software will best solve the problem.
+It takes time and effort to *explore* the problem and possible solutions.
+Engineering is a practical exploration of solutions to a problem.

+Not everyone would give this definition, but I hope I can convince you this is the correct one.

 Just for fun, let’s take a hypothetical example.